Sustainable Investing

 Proxy Voting

-We believe that certain ESG factors can potentially impact an issuer's long-term financial performance.
+We believe that certain sustainability factors can potentially impact an issuer's long-term financial performance.

-Our Sustainable Research team reviews proposals that have been identified as having potential underlying ESG issues for client portfolios.
+Our Sustainable Research team reviews proposals that have been identified as having potential underlying sustainability issues for client portfolios.

 Based on this assessment, the Sustainable Research team makes voting recommendations to portfolio managers.
 Portfolio managers have the authority for final voting decisions.